 The Revolt of 1857 - 1858

-t all started on the hot Sunday evening of the 10th of May, 1857.
-This year: 1857, is of special importance to India: was it then that it all started?
-India's first step towards freedom?
-It is often debated whether the Revolt was justified: what could have prevented it: why were the Indians crushed?
+t all started one hot Sunday evening of May 1857.
+This year: 1857, is of special importance to India: it was then that it all started: India's first step towards freedom.
+It is often debated whether the Revolt was justified: what could have prevented it: why did the Indians lose?
 There, though, is a fact that cannot be disputed: that the British got what they deserved, and, the Indians: they shamed Mother India.
-With the 150th anniversary of this event being celebrated, there is an increased inquiry into this: one of the most bloody and mysterious chapters of India's history.
+As the year 2007 approaches, there is an increased inquiry this: one of the most bloody and mysterious chapters of India's history.
+The 150th anniversary of this event is being very eagerly awaited.

 The titles we have on this subject are: